 Aviva: As well as an online 10% discount for your van, insure a 2nd vehicle (which can be a car or van) and you could save up to 33% through its Aviva MultiCar discount.
 Both vehicles must be registered at the same address.

-Direct Line*: Buy a policy by 1 Jul 2013 and get a a 20% discount with a free MOT.
-If you have more than one van, and insure it through Direct Line, you will also get an extra 15% discount per van.
-Also, see Direct Line Together* for details on getting extra discount on any other Direct Line product in your household.
+Direct Line*: Buy a policy by 9 Dec 2013 and you can get a 20% discount.
+Also, if you insure more than one van via Direct Line, you will get an extra 15% off per van.
+See Direct Line Together* for details how to get extra discounts on other Direct Line policies in your household.

 3. MoneySupermarket Searches from 26 providers